shabin5785/Udemy-React/Basics.md

 - So break up our app into components.
 Then design and implement them.
 Instead of having only one component.
 So basically we have one big components ( Our main page) and then multiple components nested inside that.
 We can have any levels of nesting

 - Building components also helps us in reuse.
-Also one component per file is better.
+Also one component per file is better

+--Even if we are not using React element in a js file, if we are defining a react component in that file, we need to include React import, because when code is transpiled, the file with component will give error as it will be converted to react code and so React is needed to be included.
+To verify use the site to view react components and in js declare any react component and see the output code